PatyCu/patycu-portfolio/src/pages/posts/post-1.md

 My quarterly attempt at keeping in touch with my technical side.
 This time it took the form of writing my portfolio while learning a new framework (Astro).
-And since I finished that up quite quickly, I created a blog also using Astro.
+And since I finished that up pretty quickly, I created a blog also using Astro.
 And here we are!

 ## What's next